demisto/content/Packs/CortexAttackSurfaceManagement/Integrations/CortexAttackSurfaceManagement/README.md

 ### asm-get-remediation-confirmation-scan-status
 ***
-Get status of an existing remediation confirmation scan.
+Get the status of an existing Remediation Confirmation Scan.

 #### Base Command